Mamata good administrator, but has lost momentum

 - LIVE: 16 dead as floods ravage parts of Jammu and Kashmir

 - Take this, Congress: NDA plans a memorial for Narasimha Rao

 - Punjab panel books Muslims, Christians with ‘fake’ SC papers

-Veteran CPM leader Abdur Rezzak Mollah on Friday commended Chief Minister Mamata Banerjee for steps taken by her for development of the state, but said that she was unable to retain the momentum.
+Veteran CPI(M) leader Abdur Rezzak Mollah today commended West Bengal Chief Minister Mamata Banerjee for steps taken by her for development of the state, but said that she was unable to retain the momentum.

 Pointing to Banerjee's visits to the districts to monitor development which he described as laudable, Mollah said nothing, however, moved after she returned.

 The Trinamool Congress, which had made a pre-election pledge that it was against the government acquiring agricultural land had deviated from its policy, he said, participating in the debate for budgetary grants for the Home department in assembly.

 He alleged that bargadars and pattadars were being driven out and a nexus with promoters existed, while land disputes were being settled in police stations.

 Describing Banerjee as a very good administrator, he however, said that he did not think that peace had returned to junglemahal where simmering tension still prevailed.